irfaardy/lockout-account/README.md

 5. Create a new Pull Request
 ---
 ## Issue
-If you found issue please create new issue here https://github.com/irfaardy/lockout-account/issues/new
+If you found issues or bug please create new issues here https://github.com/irfaardy/lockout-account/issues/new
 ***

 **LICENSE**<br>